dev-franco/firefly-novobanco-transactions-parser/readme.md

 An .env file within the /src/api/ folder is available to define required variables so the parser knows where and how to push information to.

-## Notes
+## Notes & Limitations
-Transfers are not yet supported and will be parsed as either deposit or withdrawal based on the amounts
+- Transfers are not yet supported and will be parsed as either deposit or withdrawal based on the amounts
+- Timestamps for transactions are only day precise; this is due to the currently exported Novo Banco file only containing dates and no HH:mm information